webgpu/webgpufundamentals/webgpu/lessons/webgpu-bind-group-layouts.md

 `createPipelineLayout` takes an object with an array of `GPUBindGroupLayout`s.
 They are ordered by group index so the first entry becomes `@group(0)`, the 2nd entry becomes `@group(1)`, etc...
-If you need to skip one you'll need to add an empty bind group layout.
+If you need to skip one you'll need to add empty or undefined element.

 Finally, when we create the pipeline, we pass in the pipeline layout